 People get great results with juicing and blending at first because it is so much better than what they were eating.

-Eating a lot of dates and other dried fruits is around 3000 calories per pound as opposed to the regular water-rich fruits which are around 300 calories per pound.
+Eating a lot of dates and other dried fruits is around 3000 calories per pound as opposed to the regular water-rich fruits, which are about 300 calories per pound.

 The same goes for those raw dehydrated flax seed crackers and all the expensive packaged dehydrated raw foods products that are supposed to be super healthy.
-They actually make you hungrier.
-They are actually really expensive raw junk foods.
+They can actually make you hungrier.
+They are costly raw junk foods.